yparitcher/rclone/docs/content/local.md

 | SP        | 0x20  | ␠           |
 | .         | 0x2E  | ．           |

-Invalid UTF-8 bytes will also be replaced with a quoted representation, as they can't be converted to UTF-16.
-For example, the invalid byte `0xFE` will be encoded as `‛FE`.
+Invalid UTF-8 bytes will also be [replaced](/overview/#invlid-utf8), as they can't be converted to UTF-16.

 ### Long paths on Windows ###